mikerenfro/nsf-proposal/README.md

 It disables most, if not all, of the hyperlinks in the main body of the proposal, leaving hyperlinks active in the references.

-The documentclass code is only about 100 lines, including whitespace and comments, so it should be relatively readable.
+The documentclass code is under 180 lines, including whitespace and comments, so it should be relatively readable (half of that is handling different base fonts).
+The documentclass depends on the following packages:

+- fontspec (if using LuaLaTeX or XeLaTeX)
+- helvet (for option `helvetica`)
+- hyperref
+- iftex
+- mathpazo (for option `palatino`)
+- sansmath (for option `arial` and `helvetica`)
+- xstring

 Sample source files for a proposal can be found in:

 - nsf-demo.tex